-For the years ended June 30, 2022 and 2021, the Pastoral Center recorded Archdiocesan assessments and the corresponding accounts receivable resulting from these transactions.
+For the years ended June 30, 2023 and 2022, the Pastoral Center recorded Archdiocesan assessments and the corresponding accounts receivable resulting from these transactions.

 All Archdiocesan agencies participate under the Archdiocesan insurance plans.
-For the years ended June 30, 2022 and 2021, the Pastoral Center recorded insurance premiums and insurance program expenses in the statements of activities.
+For the years ended June 30, 2023 and 2022, the Pastoral Center recorded insurance premiums and insurance program expenses in the consolidated statements of activities.
 Receivables from these transactions are included in accounts receivable at year-end.